NHSDigital/ra-sandbox/input/pagecontent/remove-patient-flag-record.md

 ### System Interactions

-In the following sequence diagram, a patient revokes consent.
-The Consent resource is updated to reflect the patient dissent, and all adjustment records are deleted.
+In the following sequence diagram, a patient and/or practitioner decide to remove the patient flag.

 <div style="text-align: left;">